Site icon HouseLogic

 #1 Traditional Outdoor Fireplaces

 A traditional outdoor fireplace made of brick or stone can work well with a home that has exterior brick or stone elements.
 Matching the elements and tones in your fireplace to your home’s exterior helps create a cohesive look.
 Traditional materials like brick or stone are also a great option for homeowners seeking a classic wood-burning fireplace.
-If the masonry is sound, stone or brick fireplaces will generally require little maintenance.
-If you choose this option, you’ll need to consider having a professional check on your fireplace once a year to ensure it’s still in good shape.
+If the masonry is sound, stone or brick fireplaces generally won’t require much maintenance.
+If you choose this option, consider having a professional check your fireplace once a year to keep it in good shape.

 #2 Modern Outdoor Fireplaces